Disappearance of Ana Walshe: Disappearance

 On January 4, both Tishman Speyer and Brian Walshe reported Ana missing.
 Brian told the police that Ana had left the house early for a flight from Boston's Logan International Airport to Washington, D.C., after a work emergency caused her to move up a trip scheduled for January 3.
-Police could not confirm whether she had gotten on a flight or gotten a ride to the airport on January 1; they found that while she had indeed previously booked a flight for January 3, she had not gotten on it, and that her credit and debit cards had not been used since January 1.
+Police could not confirm whether she had gotten on a flight or gotten a ride to the airport on January 1; they found that while she had indeed previously booked a flight for January 3, she had not boarded the flight, and that her credit and debit cards had not been used since January 1.

 Investigation and charges

 Brian Walshe was arrested on January 8 and charged with misleading the police in the investigation into Ana's disappearance, after police could not find evidence that he had been to the CVS or Whole Foods in Swampscott on January 1 as he had claimed.
 He pleaded not guilty.
-The prosecutor alleged that Brian had gone to Home Depot on January 2 and spent $450 on cleaning supplies.
+The prosecutor alleged that Brian had gone to Home Depot in Rockland, Massachusetts on January 2 and spent $450 on cleaning supplies.
 Police received a search warrant for the Walshe residence and in the basement found blood and a damaged, bloody knife.

-On 18 January, Brian Walshe was arrested again and charged with murder and disinterring a body without authority.
+On January 18, Brian Walshe was arrested again and charged with murder and disinterring a body without authority.
 Prosecutors allege that he beat her to death, dismembered her, and then disposed of the body.
-As evidence they cited his Google search history on multiple devices including his son's iPad, which they allege includes terms like "How long before a body starts to smell", "Dismemberment and the best ways to dispose of a body", and "Can you be charged with murder without a body".
+As evidence, they cited his Google search history on multiple devices including his son's iPad, which they allege includes terms like "How long before a body starts to smell", "Dismemberment and the best ways to dispose of a body", and "Can you be charged with murder without a body".
 Brian pleaded not guilty.
+On March 30, Brian was indicted on the charges of first-degree murder, misleading a police investigation, and "improper conveyance of a human body".
+On November 18, 2025, Brian Walshe changed his plea to guilty for the two lesser charges, charge 2 - misleading a police investigation and charge 3 -improper conveyance of a human body.

 The event gained significant public attention in the United States and Serbia.
 Serbia's Ministry of Foreign Affairs has communicated, through the Serbian consulate-general in New York, with the Norfolk District Attorney's office, in order to provide Ana Walshe's mother with non-publicly available information about the course of the investigation.